jackdewinter/pymarkdown/docs/rules/rule_md049.md

 When the linter classifies a token as an image, the rule uses `os.path.exists` to check if that file exists in the filesystem.
 If it does *not* exist, it reports a linter error for that dangling reference.
+Base for all paths is the current working directory of the pymarkdown process.

 ### Anchors and Headings